 Our accident attorneys are here to explain your legal options, counsel you on the best way to proceed, and do everything in our power to minimize the stress you’re feeling following your accident.

-Motor Vehicle accidents account for a significant portion of California’s personal injury and wrongful death claims.
+Motor Vehicle accidents account for a significant portion of California’s injury and wrongful death claims.
 While many accidents share similar characteristics, each one has unique details and deserves to be investigated thoroughly to ensure a complete financial recovery.

 The more severe the accident, the more likely you are to benefit from the counsel of an experienced auto accident attorney.
 Adjusters and insurers may try to take advantage of victims who are not represented by an attorney experienced in California accident law.
-Insurance companies aren’t in business to look out for your best interests and it’s rare that the victim of a serious accident will “come out ahead” in an injury settlement without consulting a lawyer.
+Insurance companies aren’t in business to look out for your best interests and the victim of a serious accident will rarely “come out ahead” in an injury settlement without consulting a lawyer.

 If you do end up hiring us to represent you, there will be no upfront fees or advance payments required.
 If you recover nothing, you owe us nothing.
 We’re here to get you the best result possible and we work on a contingency fee basis.

-We’ve won thousands of automotive injury cases and boast a success rate of over 99 percent.
+Our car accident lawyers won thousands of automotive injury cases and boast a success rate of over 99 percent.

 We’re known throughout the state of California for our expertise, and other firms routinely refer their large and complex cases to us.